sed-pro-inria/tools-training/1-vers/git.md

 During the exercice, experiment with `git log`, `git status`, `git gr`, etc.

-0- Initialize an empty Git repository.
+0- Initialize an empty Git repository (remember, you have to create the repository's directory and to change to that directory!).

 1- Create a script `main.py` with the following content, and commit it.